ooni/2023-05-richer-input/DESIGN.md

 where we implement richer input and explore how it can simplify the implementation.

+## TL;DR

+This design introduces an interpreter for a "script" served through the check-in v2 API.
+The script contains precise instructions for the probe, telling it how to change the UI when measuring, what to measure, and how to save and submit the results.

+We define the concept of "mini nettest", which allow nettests such as the IM ones to measure dynamic targets provided as richer input.

+We support these use cases:

+1. users can write their own scripts for performing research;

+2. we can write our own scripts for testing (e.g., CI);

+3. because the backend sends a detailed list of what to do, we can iterate much faster (e.g., in changing IM tests);

+4. in the same vein, we can include custom measurements inside the experimental card that allow us to conduct research (e.g., we can measure QUIC blocking in China "right about now");

+5. the same data format solves the problem of running tests w/o a backend or TH, because we can have cached scripts that are specially tailored to this use case;

+6. if the backend computes the top-level keys on submission and we accept some changes in the data format, several experiments end up being implemented by the same function: all the IM tests, tor, and dnscheck would just call code to run mini nettests.

+The rest of this document is narrative and introduces the main concepts in a bottom-up, incremental fashion.

 ## Key idea: the interpreter

 Implementing richer input in OONI Probe is complex because the codebase